ritwikgurrala/Ritwik-Gurrala/README.md

 - 👋 Hi, I’m @MedhaRudra
-- 👀 I’m interested in designing and building exciting applications by overcoming significant complexities and challenges
+- 👀 I’m interested in designing and building exciting applications by overcoming significant complexities and challenges and have about a year's experience as a Software Engineer
-- 🌱 I’m currently a Master's student in Computer Science at the University of Colorado Boulder
+- 🌱 I just graduated with a Master's in Computer Science from the University of Colorado Boulder
 - 📫 Reach me via email: medharudra@gmail.com

 <!---